Mira (singer): Biography

 At the beginning of April, Mira released the first track of 2022 titled "Tu cu ea".
 The song is a new collaboration, this time with Lora and it could be heard for the first time on Radio ZU on 06-04-2022, two days before the official release.
-In May 2022 Mira released a new single - "Toată noaptea", a new collaboration, this time with Juno, under his real name Alex Stanciu.
+In May 2022 Mira released a new single – "Toată noaptea", a new collaboration, this time with Juno, under his real name Alex Stanciu.

-After the songs released alongside DJ Project, Mario Fresh, Lora, and Juno, Mira released on October 14 a new single entitled "16 ani" together with Uzzi, under his real name Adrian Alin Demeter.
-The collaboration with the famous band member of B.U.G.
-Mafia is one that not many would have expected but which is announced as a great success.
+After the songs released alongside DJ Project, Mario Fresh, Lora, and Juno, Mira released on October 14 a new single entitled "16 ani" together with Uzzi, a memnber in the band B.U.G.
+Mafia under his real name, "Adrian Alin Demeter".